Uyarnthavargal: Production

 Uyarnthavargal was produced under production banner Raasleela Pictures.
+The film was launched at AVM Recording Studios.
 The final length of the film was 3982.51 metres.

 Soundtrack

 The music was composed by Shankar–Ganesh and lyrics were written by Kannadasan.

 Release and reception

 Uyarnthavargal was released on 14 January 1977.
 Kanthan of Kalki appreciated the film for not having fight sequences or duet songs picturised on the lead characters, considering their deaf-muteness.